 \item the set $\{n\in\N \colon r| a(n)\}$ has positive upper density for every $r\in \N$. \end{itemize}

-Show that the sequence $(a(n))$ is good for $\ell$-recurrence of powers. \end{problem} This problem was first formulated in \cite{FrLW09} and in the same article a positive answer was given for sequences with range a set of integers with positive density.
-The stated conditions are satisfied by any integer polynomial sequence with zero constant term (follows from results in \cite{Lei05a}), the sequence $([n^c])$ for every $c>0$ (it follows from results in \cite{Fr09}), and the sequence of shifted primes $(p_n-1)$ (it follows from results in \cite{GT09d}).
+Show that the sequence $(a(n))$ is good for $\ell$-recurrence of commuting transformations. \end{problem} This problem was first formulated in \cite{FrLW09} and in the same article it was solved for $\ell$-recurrence of powers for sequences that have range a set of integers with positive density.
+The stated conditions are satisfied by any non-constant integer polynomial sequence with zero constant term (follows from \cite{Lei05a}), the sequence $([n^c])$ for every $c>0$ (follows from \cite{Fr09}), the sequence of shifted primes $(p_n-1)$ (follows from \cite{GT09d}), and random non-lacunary sequences of integers (follows from results in \cite{Fr09}).